redhat-openstack/packstack/README.md

 Then edit `ans.txt` as appropriate e.g.

 - set `CONFIG_SSH_KEY` to a public ssh key to be installed to remote machines
-- Edit the IP address to anywhere you want to install a piece of openstack on another server
+- Edit the IP address to anywhere you want to install a piece of OpenStack on another server
 - Edit the 3 network interfaces to whatever makes sense in your setup

 you'll need to use a icehouse repository for example for RHEL